ziphra/ecl_ampere_internship/anode_samples_metagenomics.md

 these were the offending protein IDs: '428776342'.
 ```
 #### Taxonomy annotations
+with **centrifuge**.

+Centrifuge dabases are in $CENTRIFUGE_BASE = zee/bioprogramms.
+It is a “classification engine that enables rapid, accurate and sensitive labeling of reads and quantification of species on desktop computers”.
+"However, gene-level taxonomy is not reliable for making sense of the taxonomy of the resulting metagenome-assembled genomes."

 ```
 Total num hits found .........................: 79,966
 Removed due to low hit score of 250 ..........: 45,750